scrabbletank/farhome-rules/rulesdoc.md

 A petrified creature is turned to stone and is considered incapacitated for the duration.
 While Petrified they do not age and have _Resistance_ 2 to physical damage.
 Creatures are returned to their normal form once the Petrification ends.

 ##### Poison
-A poisoned creature adds a bad die to all attacks, attribute saves, and ability checks, adding an additional bad die for every level of poison.
+A poisoned creature adds a bad die to all attacks, attribute saves, and skill challenges for each level of poison.
 Only the highest level poison takes effect.
-For example someone who has poison and poison 2 only adds 2 bad dice instead of 3.
+For example someone who is under the effects of Poison 2 and Poison 3 only adds 3 bad dice instead of 5.

 ##### Possession
 A possessed creature is one that is under the direct control of another creature.
 They are unable to take actions themselves, instead all actions are dictated by the creature possessing them.